hamzahanafi11/todo-list/README.md

-# todo-list by Hamza Hanafi
+# todo app by Hamza Hanafi

 Have fun with this basic todo list app,